Three Velcro straps keep the splint in place all night. Provides the right level of support for the foot.

 Plantar fasciitis night splints are used to treat this condition by keeping the foot, ankle, and calf muscles flexed to prevent the shortening of the plantar fascia during the night.
 If the ligament can stay stretched, it helps prevent further tears or strain and aids in the healing process.

 If you're ready for some morning pain relief, take a look at our shopping guide.
 We've sifted through the research to bring you information about the types, sizes, and comfort features you’ll want.
-Make sure to browse through our top five picks for the splints that meet our standards for effectiveness and comfort.

 There are two basic types of plantar fasciitis night splints.
 One isn't necessarily more effective than the other, but there are certain circumstances under which one design may be more comfortable for you.
 While neither style is perfect, both have been shown to help reduce plantar fasciitis pain and are included in overall treatment plans.